HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Primitives

-The primitive data types and value formats in FSH are identical to the [primitive types and value formats in FHIR](https://www.hl7.org/fhir/R4/datatypes.html#primitive).
+The primitive datatypes and value formats in FSH are identical to the [primitive types and value formats in FHIR](https://www.hl7.org/fhir/R4/datatypes.html#primitive).
 References in this document to code, id, oid, etc. refer to the primitive datatypes defined in FHIR.

 FSH strings support the escape sequences that FHIR already defines as valid in its [regex for strings](https://www.hl7.org/fhir/R4/datatypes.html#primitive): \r, \n, and \t.
 Strings MUST be delimited by non-directional (neutral) quotes.
 Left and right directional quotes (unicode U+201C and U+201D) sometimes automatically inserted by "smart" text editors SHALL NOT be accepted.
 Left and right directional single quotes (U+2018 and U+2019) SHALL NOT be accepted in contexts requiring a single quotation mark.